 People accrue “friends” on social media in some kind of bizarre popularity contest, yet so often have no one to actually talk to when they are in need.
 A post on Facebook about cats or someone falling on their face might garner 50 “likes,” while a vulnerable and honest reflection of pain, need for connection, or hopelessness will tend to go ignored and result in lost followers.
 A selfie of a person in the midst of their happy, perfect life will result in a torrent of “Congrats!” while a picture showing what’s behind the mask might receive a couple of pity sad-faces while most rush to scroll quickly past such disturbing reality.

 The thing is, no amount of talent, accolades, attention, intelligence, or beauty will ever replace love, intimacy, empathy, or human connection.
 No matter how many things a person buys, no matter how much status a person gains, and no matter how many admirers follow a person’s every move, this will never fill the gaping hole of loneliness — at least not for long.

-Calling a suicide hotline when desperate and in need can be extremely helpful for many.
+Calling a suicide prevention line when desperate and in need can be extremely helpful for many.
 There is something powerfully calming and healing about having someone really listen, seem to care, be curious about why a person is suffering, and be willing to be patient and calm while just sitting with a person’s story and pain.
 Therapy can also be extremely helpful for the same reasons.

 What people need, however, is human connection, empathy, understanding, patience, tolerance, and a reason to love themselves and to feel loved by others.
 So, why have we come to a point where the only way people can really receive this is by going to a professional?
 What is wrong with our society?